Germany: Hate speech, threats against politicians rise | DW | 09.02.2021

 Regional governor Walter Lübcke (memorialized on poster, right) was murdered by an extremist in 2019

-Three weeks after a neo-Nazi was convicted of murdering regional governor Walter Lübcke, new statistics have shown that abuse and violence targeting politicians is on the rise in Germany.
+Statistics released to DW on Monday show that verbal abuse and violence targeting politicians are on the rise in Germany.

-In answer to a parliamentary information request from the far-right Alternative for Germany (AfD) party, the Interior Ministry reported that 1,534 crimes against politicians, party members or party property had been reported in 2020, a 9% increase on the year before.
+Compiled by the Interior Ministry late last year in response to a parliamentary information request from the the far-right Alternative for Germany (AfD) party, the unpublished report counted 1,534 crimes against politicians, party members and party property in 2020, a 9% increase on the year before.

-The crimes recorded by the ministry ranged from verbal abuse, slander, threats and hate speech to property damage and arson attacks on party offices.
-There were also a handful of cases of physical assault.
+The crimes overwhelmingly involved verbal abuse, slander, threats and hate speech, as well as property damage such as graffiti and arson attacks on party offices.
+There was also a handful of cases of physical assault.

-The AfD reported 694 crimes reported, followed by Angela Merkel's conservative alliance of the Christian Democratic Union (CDU) and the Christian Social Union (CSU), with 231, and the Green party, with 206.
-The Interior Ministry attributed 544 crimes to actors with a left-wing motive and 393 to the right wing and reported that 532 could not be attributed.
+The AfD was hit by the most attacks, with 694 cases, almost all property damage and verbal abuse, followed by Angela Merkel's conservative alliance of the Christian Democratic Union (CDU) and the Christian Social Union (CSU), with 231, and the Greens, with 206.
+The Interior Ministry attributed 544 crimes to actors with a left-wing motive and 393 to the right wing, and reported that 532 could not be attributed.
+Four incidents were put down to a "foreign ideology" and the rest were aimed at small parties not represented in the German parliament.

 The statistics were released a week after Holger Münch, the chief of the Federal Criminal Police, told Der Spiegel magazine that the agency had seen an increase of threats against politicians, virologists and journalists during the coronavirus pandemic.